apache/camel-website/content/blog/2021/08/DeployingCamelRouteInAWSLambda/index.md

  * **Apache Camel** - *The Swiss Army Knife of Enterprise Application Integration for integrating heterogeneous systems*
  * **AWS Lambda** - *Event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services*

-If you want to learn more about

-* *Quarkus - please visit its website: https://quarkus.io/*
-* *Apache Camel - please visit its website: https://camel.apache.org/*
-* *AWS Lambda - please visit its website: https://aws.amazon.com/lambda/*

 ## Provided Code

 ### Quarkus Camel Amazon Lambda Integration example